MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-ready.md

 ### Azure facilitation

 - [Azure Policy](/azure/governance/policy) and [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) work together to help you define and enforce security policies across your cloud estate.
-Both solutions support the governance of your foundational elements together with workload resources.
+Both solutions support the governance of your foundational elements and your workload resources.

 - [Azure Update Manager](/azure/update-manager/overview) is the native Azure update and patch management solution.
 You can extend it to on-premises systems and Arc-enabled systems.